oneforawe/react-next-ts/doc/Creation.md

   [Prettier](https://prettier.io/) (formatting)
 * JSON linting with [Prettier](https://prettier.io/)

-The app source code showed errors with this linting infrastructure in place, and some of the errors could be auto-fixed and some required manual fixing.
+The app source code originally showed errors once this linting infrastructure was put in place, and some of the errors were auto-fixed and some required manual fixing.

 ## Config Folder